Non-commutative nature of $\ell$-adic vanishing cycles: The main theorems

-in $\Mod_{\Ql{,S}(\beta)}(\shv_{\Ql{}})$. \end{lem} \begin{proof} The first equivalence is one of the main features of the motivic realization of dg categories.
-By functoriality, it is obviously compatible with the actions of $\uH_\uL$: these are both induced by the $\uH_\uL$-action on $X_\uL$.
+The first equivalence is one of the main features of the motivic realization of dg-categories.
+By functoriality, it is obviously compatible with the actions of $\HL$: these are both induced by the $\HL$-action on $X_{\uL}$.
 The second equivalence follows immediately from the first one. \end{proof}

 \begin{lem} There is an equivalence